AirshipCMS/Docs/Categories.md

 ## Category Rendering

+### Categories.html template: Showing all Categories in the Collection
+(brief description.
+Link to Category Templates page).

 ### Category.html template: Showing all Aerostats in the Category
 (brief description.
 Link to Category Templates page).

 ### Show.html template: Listing Categories associated with the Aerostat
 (brief description.
-Link to Category Templates page).
+Link to Show Templates page).

 ## Delete Category
 (describe. and it will delete the category from all aerostats associated with it)